Article by: Dylan Chappell

-The truth is, great design is less about how a bathroom looks (although it's always nice when it looks fantastic) and more about how it works.
-Great design translates to a house that functions better, costs less to build, is more efficient to maintain and gets you more for less.
+The truth is, great kitchen design is less about looks and more about how it works.
+Great design translates to a house that functions better, costs less to build, is more efficient to run and maintain, and gets you more for less.